The Lego Group: Legoland

 In 2010, Merlin Entertainments opened the first Legoland water park at the Legoland California site.
 On 15 October 2011, Merlin Entertainments opened their first new Legoland park, Legoland Florida, in Winter Haven, Florida.
-It is the largest Legoland opened to date at 145 acres, and also only one of the Legoland parks opened in the United States.
+It is the largest Legoland opened to date at 145 acres, and only one of the Legoland parks opened in the United States.
 The other Legoland (opened at a later date) water park was opened near the same location on 26 May 2012 after only four months of construction.

-Merlin Entertainments opened their second new Legoland park in Nusajaya, Malaysia under the name Legoland Malaysia on 22 September 2012.
+Merlin Entertainments opened their second new Legoland park in Iskandar Puteri, Malaysia under the name Legoland Malaysia Resort on 22 September 2012.
 It is the first Legoland in Asia and was quickly followed by another Lego-themed water park in the same area.
 The first Lego hotel has also opened near the site.
 People who stay in the hotel will also get tickets to the theme park and water park.
 The September 2016 they opened Legoland Dubai.
 In addition, they opened four new Legoland Discovery Centres, which take the Legoland concept and scale it down to suit a retail park environment.

 Legoland Japan Resort was opened in 2017 in Nagoya, Japan.

-Legoland Water Park Gardaland in Castelnuovo del Garda, Italy and Legoland New York in Goshen, New York were opened in 2021.
+Legoland Water Park Gardaland in Castelnuovo del Garda, Italy and Legoland New York in Goshen, New York, the largest of ten Legoland parks as of 2024, was opened in 2021.

-In June 2019, The Lego Group purchased the remaining shares in Merlin Entertainments which they did not own and privatised the company.
-This returned the operation of the Legoland parks to the control of The Lego Group.
+In June 2019, the Lego Group purchased the remaining shares in Merlin Entertainments which they did not own and privatised the company.
+This returned the operation of the Legoland parks to the control of the Lego Group.

 Retail stores

-The Lego Group operates 171 retail stores in North America and Europe (99 in the United States, 17 in the United Kingdom, 18 in Germany, 13 in Canada, 9 in France, 6 in Poland, 3 in Denmark, 4 in the Netherlands, 2 in Austria, 2 in Belgium, 2 in Sweden, 1 in Spain and 1 in Ireland.).
-The Lego Group also franchised its store brand to Majid Al Futtaim Group, which opened 6 stores in 2015 (4 in the United Arab Emirates, and 2 in Kuwait).
-In 2023 there is a total of 423 stores operated by franchisees, mostly in Australia, Asia and South America.
+The Lego Group operates 171 retail stores in North America and Europe (99 in the United States, 20 in the United Kingdom, 18 in Germany, 13 in Canada, 9 in France, 6 in Poland, 3 in Denmark, 4 in the Netherlands, 2 in Austria, 2 in Belgium, 1 in Sweden, 2 in Spain, 1 in Israel, 2 in Ireland. and some in Italy).
+The Lego Group also franchised its store brand to the Majid Al Futtaim Group, which opened 6 stores in 2015 (4 in the United Arab Emirates, and 2 in Kuwait).
+As of 2023, there is a total of 423 stores operated by franchisees, mostly in Australia, Asia, and South America.

+The Lego Group offers free "Lego Passports" at its stores, which contain blank pages to fill with rubber stamped designs that are available at different Lego retail locations.
+Each store has its own custom stamp.